surfliner/surfliner-mirror/CONTRIBUTING.md

 See the [Merge Request][merge] documentation for more details on how to assign someone to review your MR.

+It is a goal of the project to not let more than 24 hours go by without a new Merge Request receiving a review from at least one _product_ team member.
+This helps keep the cadence of code submission and review quick enough that Merge Requests quickly end up in `master` and deployed.
+If you have not received a review on your MR within this time frame, please reference the MR during daily stand up and request a review, if you have not already done so via the user interface as described above.

 #### Things to Consider When Reviewing

 First, the person contributing the code is putting themselves out there.
 Be mindful of what you say in a review.